exivity/pulumi-hcloud-k8s/docs/examples.md

 > **🔐 Security Note:** All examples show realistic YAML configuration files.
 Hetzner tokens must be set separately as secrets using:
 >
 > ```sh
+> # Infrastructure token for managing Hetzner Cloud resources
 > pulumi config set --path hcloud-k8s:hetzner.token --secret
+> # Kubernetes token for CCM, CSI, and Cluster Autoscaler (can be the same token)
 > pulumi config set --path hcloud-k8s:kubernetes.hcloud_token --secret
 > ```
 >
 > These commands will prompt you to enter the token values securely.
+Both tokens are required when using Kubernetes features.

 ## Minimal Stack Configuration